intesys/ymock/ROADMAP.md

   - [x] Find a way to develop the client in stand-alone mode with a mock worker
     - [x] Remove all occurrences of hosted/stand-alone mode, etc
   - [ ] Create an automated process (like the msw init script) to install yMock's build into a subdir in the host project's public dir
-  - [ ] Update README to reflect the new implementation
+  - [x] Update README to reflect the new implementation
+  - [ ] Create at least another host app that is not built with vite to check that everything still works as expected

 ### Features